Birgar History, Family Crest & Coats of Arms

-Norman Conquest of England of 1066.
+Birgar is a name whose history on English soil dates back to the wave of migration that followed the Norman Conquest of England of 1066.
 The Birgar family lived in Sussex.
 The name is derived from the Middle English word burge(i)s, or the Old French word burgeis which both mean "inhabitant and freeman of a fortified town."
-CITATION[CLOSE]

 Early Origins of the Birgar family

 The surname Birgar was first found in Sussex where one of the first records of the name was Ralph de Burgeis, who was listed in the Pipe Rolls of Sussex in 1195.
 Philip Burgis was listed in Leicestershire in 1199 and Philip Burges, Burgeis was listed in Oxfordshire in 1220, 1234.
 The Subsidy Rolls of Sussex listed Walter le Borgeys in 1296.

 The Hundredorum Rolls of 1273 list: Hawise Burgeys in Bedfordshire; Philip Burgeis on Oxfordshire; John le Burges in Southampton; and Thomas Burgeys in Norfolk.
 The Yorkshire Poll Tax Rolls of 179 list: Adam Burgeys and Johannes Burges.

 Further to the south in Cornwall, "the barton of Cuskease [in the parish of St. Erth] belonged formerly to the family of Burgess of Trethingey.
 From these it passed by an heiress to the Hoblyns of Nanswhyden, in whom it is still vested."

 Early History of the Birgar family